-One final consideration to make regarding solder mask color is how silkscreen will read on top of it.
+One final consideration to make regarding solder mask color is how the silkscreen will read on top of it.
 Unlike solder mask color which is made using polymer, silkscreen is printed using formulated inks.
 This layer’s function is specifically intended for the manufacturing process – fonts should be selected for readability, particularly for those involved with hand assembly or quality control inspection.
 Like the solder mask, the silkscreen is also considered a layer and corresponds with a Gerber file.

-While silkscreen colors can be customized for each PCB, good contrast to the solder mask color remains of critical importance.
+While silkscreen colors can be customized for each PCB, a good contrast to the solder mask color remains of critical importance.
 White is the most common color, as it can be used along with most PCB color options for optimal visibility and results.

 Solder Mask Color is a Function of Style More Than Substance